Welcome to the Wagner Society of Washington DC

 October 25, 2021

-We hope you will take advantage of the opportunity to enjoy the upcoming livestream of Issachah's triumph as Tannhaüser on Wednesday, October 27.
-Tickets are $30, and can be ordered here.
+Updated 11/19/2021: We hope you were able to take advantage of the opportunity to enjoy one of Issachah's triumphant performances as Tannhaüser in October at the Los Angeles Opera.

 American Wagner Project alumnus Issachah Savage has garnered high praise for his debut as Tannhaüser in Los Angeles on Saturday night.
 One reviewer wrote that he "commanded the stage with his rare and beautiful voice" and another called the performance a "feast for the ears."
 You can read a detailed review of his performance at the end of this article from parterre.com.